nteract/hydrogen/README.md

 #### Linux

 Depending on the distribution, you'll need to install `libzmq-dev` or `libzmq3-dev` with your favorite package manager.
+On Fedora, you need to install `zeromq` and `zeromq-devel`.

 If you have Python and pip setup, install the notebook directly: